 D. Circulation Procedures.

 1. Initial Receipt by Secretary.
 Upon receipt of a record, the Secretary shall do the following:

 a.
 Give the record a unique number, consisting of the year of receipt (not the year of sighting) followed by a hyphen and the next unused number, starting with "01," for each calendar year.

 b.
 Judge the record's validity and vote on it.

 c.
-Send the record to the other voting members.
+Send the record to the other voting members and alternate members.

 d.
 Records will be circulated at least every six months.
 Nothing will preclude the secretary from circulating records more often if record submission volume is high.

 2. Receipt by Member.
 Upon receipt of a record, the member shall do the following: